We're starting to, I don't want to hear no complaints.

 Ouch.

-Jan Connor been cooking late night snack for sausage and uh escrow in his basement kitchen when a person whom he trusted came to visit, he was shot seven times in the head.
+Giant kind of been cooking late night snack for sausage and escrow in his basement kitchen when a person whom he trusted came to visit.

-Here's some prison made weapons.
+Here's some prison-made weapons.

 Look at these shanks.